 By drawing from approaches used in anthropology and sociology, researchers in art and visual history have managed to productively expand their fields’ own analytical concepts of space.
 Here, the general question arises as to how disciplines construct their spaces, which prerogatives of interpretation result therefrom, and how these spaces of knowledge are linked and correlate with one another.
 Above all, however, it remains to be examined how and when knowledge transfer to and from art and visual history can be achieved and what limitations it faces, particularly from a

-The Academy is deliberately not limited to one era and avoids all contemporary historical caesura.
-In doing so the goal is not least of all to emphasize an opposition to economic explanatory models and those based in media technology.
-Thus, the historical spectrum has been intentionally left open.
+The Academy was deliberately not limited to one era and avoided all contemporary historical caesura.
+In doing so the goal was not least of all to emphasize an opposition to economic explanatory models and those based in media technology.
+Thus, the historical spectrum had been intentionally left open.

-The Transregional Academy is set in the framework of the German Center for Art History Paris’s research focus “Travelling Art Histories: Transregional Networks in Exchange between Latin America and Europe” and is being organized in close cooperation with the Network of Art Historians at Latin American Universities and Museums.
-It is preceded by two Transregional Academies, one on the theme of “Modernism: Concepts, Contexts, and Circulation” held in São Paulo in 2016 and the other on “Mobility: Objects, Materials, Concepts, and Actors in Art” in Buenos Aires in 2017.
+The Transregional Academy was set in the framework of the German Center for Art History Paris’s research focus “Travelling Art Histories: Transregional Networks in Exchange between Latin America and Europe” and was organized in close cooperation with the Network of Art Historians at Latin American Universities and Museums.
+It was preceded by two Transregional Academies, one on the theme of “Modernism: Concepts, Contexts, and Circulation” held in São Paulo in 2016 and the other on “Mobility: Objects, Materials, Concepts, and Actors in Art” in Buenos Aires in 2017.